 Q. Who is sent to my house or business?

 - At this time we are a locally owned business operated by Danny Lieder.
-Danny is the handyman and does all the work himself.
+Danny is the handyman and may do all the work himself.

 Q. Is Danny a licensed Contractor?